 Laboratory testing for cobalamin deficiency in megaloblastic anemia

-Good Pernicious Anemia Diagnosis
+A Good Pernicious Anemia Diagnosis

 Which Pernicious Anemia Test to Do?

 Remember, the cause of PA is the body creating antibodies that make it very difficult to absorb the B12.
-So, how do you diagnose pernicious anemia properly?
+So how do you diagnose pernicious anemia properly?
 There are two types of such antibodies, and you should go test for the presence of both:

 Gastric Intrinsic Factor Antibodies (IFA)